Wolvortex/Wolvortex/README.md

     @property
     def summary(self):
         return (
-            "CEO, Tech Lead & Architect with 12+ years of experience building high-performance systems powered by Automation, AI/ML, Cloud, and Cybersecurity.
-Hands-on Django Backend Developer and DevOps expert, blending executive leadership with deep technical expertise.
-Proven record of driving impact in Banking, Finance, Social Media, and E-Commerce by transforming complex challenges into secure, automated, and future-proof solutions.
-Recognized as 'The One Who Gets It Done ✅' — equally effective at setting the vision, architecting the solution, and leading cross-functional teams to execution."
+            """CEO, Tech Lead & Architect with 12+ years of experience building high-performance systems leveraging Automation, AI/ML, Cloud, and Cybersecurity.
+Hands-on Django Backend Developer and DevOps expert, combining executive leadership with deep technical expertise.
+Proven track record driving impact in Banking, Finance, Social Media, and E-Commerce by turning complex challenges into secure, automated, and future-proof solutions.
+Recognized as 'The One Who Gets It Done ✅' — equally effective at setting the vision, architecting solutions, and leading cross-functional teams to execution."""
         )

     @property